hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/topology/offset_corner_in_face.rst

 ======

 Corner Index
-   The index of the input face corner
+   The index of the input face corner.

    .. note::

-      By default this uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>` from the field context, which makes it important that the node is evaluated on the face corner domain.
+      If this input is not connected, it uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>`
+      of the context item, which means it's important that the node is evaluated in the Face Corner domain.

 Offset
-   The number of corners to move around the face before finding the result, circling around the start of the face if necessary
+   The number of corners to move around the face before finding the result, circling back to the first corner if necessary.

 Properties